Berlin-Brandenburg Metropolitan Region

 Related comparisons

-- Berlin-Brandenburg Metropolitan Region vs Berlin metropolitan area
+- Berlin-Brandenburg Metropolitan Region vs Frankfurt Rhine-Main Metropolitan Region

 - Berlin vs Ruhr Area